michaelbeaumont/awesome-leaved/README.md

 * Display selected containers with styling in tabboxes
 * Honor client size minimums
+* Allowing changing how nodes are labelled when using swap/focus
 * Add mouse scaling support
 * And more